-NOx is the term used to describe a category of chemicals that contain nitrogen oxide.
+NOx is the term used to describe a category of chemicals known as nitrogen oxides.
 The main source of NOx is human activity as a result of combustion of fossil fuels particularly from vehicles.
-NOx is produced by all combustion processes in the presence of air, and NO2 is a major byproduct.
-NO2 was identified as one of five common air pollutants of significant health concern that contributes to the burden of illness in Toronto.
+NOx is produced by all combustion processes in the presence of air.
+Nitrogen dioxide, NO2, was identified as one of five common air pollutants of significant health concern that contributes to the burden of illness from air pollution in Toronto.
 Individuals are exposed by inhaling air that contains NO2.
 NO2 affects mainly the respiratory system.
 Exposure leads to a decrease in the lungs' ability to fight infection.
-There is an association with nitrogen dioxide concentrations and an increase in daily mortality and hospital admissions as a result of respiratory disease.
-People with asthma and bronchitis, young children and adults with heart and respiratory disorders are especially sensitive to NO_2 exposure.
+Nitrogen dioxide concentrations are associated with daily mortality and hospital admissions as a result of respiratory disorders are especially sensitive to NO2 exposure.